 I began my studies at Naropa University, a Tibetan Buddhist college in beautiful Boulder, Colorado.
 There I received an undergraduate degree in Contemplative Psychology, which incorporates Buddhist teachings, like meditation, with modern Western psychology.
 This enhanced my own personal meditation practice that I continue with to this day.
 This meditation practice only benefits and supports my work professionally as a therapist.

-When I became a mother to two children, I began working part time as a birth and postpartum doula, childbirth educator and prenatal counselor.
-I found a love for working with women at this powerful time in life, crossing the threshold into parenthood.
+When I became a mother to two children, I began working part-time as a birth and postpartum doula, childbirth educator, and prenatal counselor.
+I found a love for working with women during this powerful time in life, crossing the threshold into parenthood.

-My approach is mindful, heart centered and remains open to the magic that can occur in each session with a client.
-I draw from the cognitive behavioral perspective and weave mindfulness techniques, body awareness, and deep compassion together to create an openhearted therapy session.
+My approach is mindful, heart-centered, and remains open to the magic that can occur in each session with a client.
+I draw from the Polyvagal Theory and lean towards an integrative approach of working somatically with the body and the nervous system.

 Use this form to setup an initial appointment for either in-person or online counseling.
 Or, feel free to call at the number below.